ffunenga/insideout/README.md

 long lists of configuration files or legal files (e.g. `license.txt`, `authors.txt`) that can be seen in almost every open-source repository.

-Take a look at these exemplary monstrosities:
+Take a look at these notorious monstrosities:

 * [pypa/pip 8.0.1](https://github.com/pypa/pip/tree/024cfe17e6685483a5a6abfc8983c086267a5a47) ➙ 15 residual files
 * [mitsuhiko/flask 0.10](https://github.com/mitsuhiko/flask/tree/3b9574fec988fca790ffe78b64ef30b22dd3386a) ➙ 16 residual files